techypoint/techypoint.github.io/_posts/create-a-website/2020-05-10-custom-domain-for-github-pages.md

 1. Buy Domain- Youtube
 2. To Integrate Custom Domain - [managing a custom-domain for your github pages site](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site "managing-a-custom-domain-for-your-github-pages-site")

-In the next tutorial, we will focus on how users can contact you.
+**In the next tutorial**, we will focus on how users can contact you.